seenv/streamhub/README.md

 # StreamHub

-StreamHub is an orchestrated, secure, and high-performance framework for configuring and running streaming endpoints.
-It integrates automated system setup (via Ansible) with a Python control layer to launch and manage data streams.
-StreamHub is designed for distributed, high-throughput scientific applications where reproducibility, security, and efficiency are essential.
+StreamHub is a secure, end-to-end scientific data streaming platform that leverages the high-performance data streaming capabilities of SciStream, the remote function execution capabilities of Globus Compute, and the secure authentication and authorization fabric of Globus Auth.
+The architecture of StreamHub extends SciStream by introducing a secure, federated control layer that simplifies the initiation and management of real-time scientific data streams.
 ---

-## ✨ Features
+##  Features

 ### Endpoint Orchestration
 - Automated installation and configuration of dependencies (Docker, Python, firewalls, sysctl tuning).
 - Secure tunneling with support for **Stunnel** and **HAProxy**.

-### Research Integration
+### Integration
 - Deploys and configures [SciStream](https://github.com/scistream/scistream-proto) on endpoints.
+- Uses **Globus Auth** for the authentication.
-- Supports **Globus Compute** endpoints for federated orchestration.
+- Creates **Globus Compute** user endpoints gateway nodes.

 ---